nickthien-my/newagecaveman/content/posts/x-men-krakoa-era-checklist.md

 ## Fall of X

+[^1]: Wolverine #1 is a double-sized issue, the second half is collected in Dawn of X Vol. 11.

 [HoX/PoX]: https://www.marvel.com/comics/guides/1556/house-of-xpowers-of-x  'House of X/Powers of X Series Spotlight'
 [Hox/Pox Cover]: /newagecaveman/images/houseofx-powersofx-tpb-cover.webp 'House of X/Powers of X Cover'